zeroxoneafour/polonium/readme.md

 * Clean build and target - `make cleanall`

 ## license
-MIT licensed, please bum my code if you can use to make something better.
+* Majority of this project is MIT licensed, please bum my code if you can use to make something better.
 Make sure to give credit though!
+* The implementation of bidirectional map (src/extern/bimap_external.js) is MIT licensed as well by somebody else